fumin/fumin.github.io/mopcon_2013.md

   and we in effect need all devices to be both a client and a server.
 * The marshalling format of our remote procedural calls, with an emphasis on ease of implementability on different platforms.
+* How we react to dynamic, ad-hoc network changes, and how to ensure security.